Motivation

 Benchmark-Specific Subsets:

-- SWE-Bench: 33 randomly sampled instances from each difficulty level (categorized by solution time: <15min, 15min-1hr, 1-4hr, >4hr), plus all 3 instances from the hardest category
+- SWE-bench Verified: 33 randomly sampled instances from each difficulty level (categorized by solution time: <15min, 15min-1hr, 1-4hr, >4hr), plus all 3 instances from the hardest category

 Full Benchmarks: